Coarse-median preserving automorphisms: Introduction.

 \begin{thmintro} Let $G$ be a cocompactly cubulated group, with the induced coarse median structure.
 If $\varphi\in\aut G$ is coarse-median preserving, then: \begin{enumerate} \item $\Fix\varphi$ is finitely generated and undistorted in $G$; \item $\Fix\varphi$ is itself cocompactly cubulated. \end{enumerate} \end{thmintro}

 Both parts of this result fail badly for ``twisted'' automorphisms of right-angled Artin groups.
-For every finite graph $\G$, there exist automorphisms $\psi\in\aut(\A_{\G}\x\Z)$ with $\Fix\psi=BB_{\G}\x\Z$, where $BB_{\G}\leq\A_{\G}$ denotes the Bestvina--Brady subgroup \cite{Bestvina-Brady} (see Example~\ref{not fg fix}).
+For every finite graph $\G$, there exist automorphisms $\psi\in\aut(\A_{\G}\x\Z)$ with $\Fix\psi=BB_{\G}\x\Z$, where $BB_{\G}\leq\A_{\G}$ denotes the Bestvina--Brady subgroup \cite{Bestvina-Brady} (see Example~\ref{mother of all evil}).
 When finitely generated, $BB_{\G}$ is quadratically distorted in $\A_{\G}$ as soon as $\A_{\G}$ is directly irreducible and non-cyclic \cite{Tran-distortion}.
-Even when $\Fix\psi$ is finitely generated and undistorted, one can ensure that $\Fix\psi$ not be of type $F$, which implies that $\Fix\psi$ is not cocompactly cubulated (Example~\ref{not F fix ex}).
+Even when $\Fix\psi$ is finitely generated and undistorted, one can ensure that $\Fix\psi$ not be of type $F$, which implies that $\Fix\psi$ is not cocompactly cubulated.
 These examples can be easily extended to RAAGs that do not split as products.

-We emphasise that the cubulation of $\Fix\varphi$ provided by Theorem~\ref{cmp und intro} does not arise from a \emph{convex} subcomplex of the cubulation of $G$ in general.
-This can be easily observed for the automorphism $\varphi\in\aut\Z^2$ that swaps the standard generators.
+We emphasise that the cubulation of $\Fix\varphi$ provided by Theorem~\ref{cmp und intro} does not arise from a \emph{convex} subcomplex of the cubulation of $G$ in general, but just from a \emph{median subalgebra} of it (see Subsection~\ref{median algebras subsect} for a definition).
+In fact, the subgroup $\Fix\varphi$ need not be \emph{quasi-convex} in $G$, as can be observed for the automorphism $\varphi\in\aut\Z^2$ that swaps the standard generators, where $\Fix\varphi$ is the diagonal subgroup of $\Z^2$.

-Nevertheless, in many cases, the subgroup $\Fix\varphi$ does turn out to be \emph{quasi-convex} in the ambient group.
-We prove this fact in the context of right-angled Artin and Coxeter groups, where it has the remarkable consequence that $\Fix\varphi$ is a \emph{separable} subgroup \cite[Corollary~7.9]{Haglund-Wise-GAFA}
+Nevertheless, in many situations, $\Fix\varphi$ does turn out to be quasi-convex in the ambient group.
+We prove this fact in the context of right-angled Artin and Coxeter groups, where it has the remarkable consequence that $\Fix\varphi$ is a \emph{separable} subgroup \cite[Corollary~7.9]{Haglund-Wise-GAFA}.

 \begin{thmintro} Consider the right-angled Artin group $\A_{\G}$ or the right-angled Coxeter group $\W_{\G}$.
-There are finite-index subgroups $U_0(\A_{\G})\leq U(\A_{\G})$ and $\aut_0\W_{\G}\leq\aut\W_{\G}$ such that, for any automorphism $\varphi$ lying in either of them: \begin{enumerate} \item $\Fix\varphi$ is quasi-convex in $\A_{\G}$ or $\W_{\G}$ with respect to the standard word metric; \item in particular, $\Fix\varphi$ is separable and it is a special group in the Haglund--Wise sense. \end{enumerate} \end{thmintro}
+There are finite-index subgroups $U_0(\A_{\G})\leq U(\A_{\G})$ and $\aut_0\W_{\G}\leq\aut\W_{\G}$ such that, for any automorphism $\varphi$ lying in either of these subgroups: \begin{enumerate} \item $\Fix\varphi$ is quasi-convex in $\A_{\G}$ or $\W_{\G}$ with respect to their standard word metric, i.e.\ geodesics in their standard Cayley graph with endpoints in $\Fix\varphi$ stay uniformly close to $\Fix\varphi$; \item in particular, $\Fix\varphi$ is separable and it is a special group in the Haglund--Wise sense. \end{enumerate} \end{thmintro}